brogar2000/site/docs/design-document.md

     * for Lua add-ons, it will be searched in lib/$addon_name.lua.
 The addon will be loaded through the Lua module mechanism, a.k.a require.
     * for C or Rust add-ons, it will be searched in lib/$target_tripple/lib$add_on_name.so.
 This will be loaded through the dynamic linkage procedures in Linux.

 **Note:** We may allow addons to be written in other languages, such as C, using a custom add-on subsystem that could be installed as an addon itself.
-However, installing such add-ons will warn the user that they could cause Yggdrasil to become unstable due to things like memory leaks or segmentation faults, and that we are not responsible for these crashes, which should be reported to the add-on developers.
-This arises from the fact that add-ons run in the same process as Yggdrasil, so if one crashes, it could bring Yggdrasil down with it.
+However, installing such add-ons will warn the user that they could cause Odilia to become unstable due to things like memory leaks or segmentation faults, and that we are not responsible for these crashes, which should be reported to the add-on developers.
+This arises from the fact that add-ons run in the same process as Odilia, so if one crashes, it could bring Odilia down with it.
 Languages that are memory safe, such as Rust, or garbage collected languages like Lua, won't produce a warning, as the risk of them crashing the entire screen reader is much lower, if not impossible.

 ### Add-on Distribution